Spring Equinox – Embrace The Season of Renewal

 The history of this season is as intricate as it is fascinating.
 It is full of symbolism, myth and characters bound into the energy and abundance of the earth.
 For example, eggs have been associated with spring rituals for millennia.
 Ancient Egyptians, Persians, Romans, Gauls, and Chinese all embraced the egg as a symbol of the universe.
 An entire world and creation within the protection of its shell.
 Today, we gift chocolate versions, go hunting in the garden for them with children and still use them as a symbol for new life.

-In pre-Christian Europe, people worshipped Eostre, the moon goddess of spring and fertility.
+In pre-Christian Europe, people worshiped Eostre, the moon goddess of spring and fertility.
 Portrayed as standing among spring flowers and holding an egg in her hand with her sacred animal the hare.
 This hare laid eggs to honour her and we now know this sacred creature as, the Easter Bunny.

 Spring Has Sprung